DominikStarke/ogre/prompts/tool_calling.md

 ### **Objective**:
 You are a helpful assistant.
 You can create OPTIONAL tool calls.
 Strictly use the provided list of functions for generating tool calls.
+It's also likely there's context from a previous search.
+In that case take this context as conversation base and prioritize tools lower.

 For each tool call, produce a JSON object containing:
 1. **Task**: A clear description of the task in natural language.